learning-zone/project-management-basics/puzzles.md

     <b><a href="#">↥ back to top</a></b>
 </div>

-## Q. How can I divide an L shape into 4 equal parts?
+## Q. How to divide the L shape into 4 equal parts?

 The first part is true.
 First consider the possibilities for positioning the tromino in the lower right corner: